Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Individual-event postmerger inference

 We now turn to a more realistic example, that of a subthreshold observation of an SNR 1 signal --- the same damped sinusoid with a smaller amplitude.
-The expected number of photons is $\bar{\pN}_\textrm{sig} = 0.125$, corresponding to a $11.8\%$ chance that at least a single photon is generated.
+The expected number of photons given the ${\sim}80\%$ efficiency of the filter bank and available photons is $\bar{\pN}_\textrm{sig} = 0.2$, corresponding to a $18\%$ chance that at least a single photon is generated.
 Figure~\ref{fig:corner_sub} shows results for the case where a photon is indeed generated and recorded, demonstrating the expected benefit of the photon counting readout scheme.
 While the homodyne readout recovers no information from such a low-SNR observation, the photon counting readout can detect the signal and constrain the peak frequency and time offset.
-Such constraints would be expected for about 1 in 10 signals with SNR 1.
+Such constraints would be expected for about 1 in 5 signals with SNR 1.